bulingfeng/speak-english/Work harder on yourslef.md

 Learn to work hard on yourself than you do on your job.

-If you work harder on your job, you can make a living which is fine.
+If you work hard on your job, you can make a living which is fine.

 If you work hard on yourself, you can make a fortune which is super fine.